-Digital Project Managers ensure that the work that is being delivered is within project scope, budget, timelines and has been quality assured, ensuring we are attaining project efficiencies along the way.
-Dog use Prince 2 methodologies in the project delivery processes so working knowledge of this practise will be beneficial.
+Digital Programme Managers work across several workstreams and clients to ensure that the work that is being delivered is within project scope, budget, timelines and has been quality assured, ensuring we are attaining programme efficiencies along the way.
+Dog use Prince 2 methodologies in the project delivery processes so working knowledge of this practice will be beneficial.

-You need to be a highly motivated, organised and passionate person that is willing to tackle demanding tasks and take responsibility for actions, using your initiative to make suggestions and working to make things happen and motivate others and inspire a positive attitude through project lifecycle.
+You need to be a highly motivated, organised, and passionate person that is willing to tackle demanding tasks and take responsibility for actions, using your initiative to make suggestions and working to make things happen and motivate others and inspire a positive attitude through the project lifecycle.

 You must excel at managing delivery, with a keen ability to define team and project objectives including expectations and deadlines and monitor the progress of your projects against targets.
 You will use your strong oral and written communication skills to build rapport with internal and external stakeholders on your projects.
 You will be a good listener, but also highly persuasive, using facts, clear arguments and personal conviction to influence and persuade others.

-- Work with delivery tams to ensure briefs are correct and estimated fully and all relevant information is obtained
+- Work with delivery teams to ensure briefs are correct and estimated fully and all relevant information is obtained

 - Produce project plans and work breakdown for delivery